HDauven/dusk-forge/README.md

 This code is licensed under the Mozilla Public License Version 2.0 (MPL-2.0).
 Please see the [LICENSE](./LICENSE) for further details.

+The included illustration is created by
+[Regisha Dauven](https://regishadauven.com/) and is used with exclusive permission.
+Redistribution, modification, or reuse of the illustration by third parties is prohibited without explicit permission from the creator.

 ## Contribute